-^{32.} Bacchetta and van Wincoop (2002b) built a model in which there were multiple firms in the foreign country producing intermediate goods, and multiple firms in the home country producing final goods assembled from the intermediate goods produced in the foreign country, to analyze the choice of invoice currencies by these firms.
-They showed that, when the firms producing the final goods choose PCP, the exporters of the intermediate goods would choose the home currency as the invoice currency if competitive pressures on these firms were low (the price elasticity of demand for its product were low), as in the monopoly model.
-In this case, the exchange rate pass-through to import prices is 100 percent and the pass-through to the consumer price index is zero percent.
+32 Bacchetta and van Wincoop (2002b) built a model in which there were multiple firms in the foreign country producing intermediate goods, and multiple firms in the home country producing final goods assembled from the intermediate goods produced in the foreign country, to analyze the choice of invoice currencies by these firms.
+They showed that, when the firms producing the final goods choose PCP, the exporters of the intermediate goods would choose the home currency as the

-B. General Equilibrium Approach
+B. General equilibrium approach